 Visitors looking for a colorful taste of inner city life should take a stroll down the pedestrian walkway of Avenida Central.
 This busy walking street is lined with all sorts of shops and all sorts of people – bakeries, shoe stores and fruit stands, Kuna women, young children and gringo tourists.
 Avenida Central borders Casco Viejo and Parque Santa Ana, a tree-dappled park filled with shoe-shiners, old men, and juice vendors.
 However, for those looking to get into the throbbing heart of the commercial district, it would be wise to head for Calle Uruguay, which houses a wide range of clubs and an even wider range of restaurants.
 Trendy bars and dance clubs are constantly opening, providing both foreigners and locals alike with a range of all-night rhythms to dance (and sweat) to until the early morning.

 The Causeway provides yet another option for those looking to walk, run, bike, or even rollerblade.
 Lined with bars, restaurants, and cafés, the Causeway is a 2 km stretch of man-made boardwalk that connects three different islands.
 It affords spectacular views of the city skyline, as well as a wonderful vantage point from which to watch the stream of enormous ships waiting to enter the canal.
+You can spend a half day on a city tour that take you around the area's best attractions.

 On a hill just north of downtown is Parque Natural Metropolitano, a 265-hectare national park that protects a large swath of tropical semi-deciduous forest right within the city limits.
 Because of its close proximity to the city, it provides the perfect place to escape the bustle of the streets and do some leisurely hiking.
 Two main trails lead through the park’s forest, which houses a surprising amount of wildlife, including sloths, Geoffroy’s tamarins, and anteaters.
 The trails form a loop which rises to the top of a hill where a mirador (lookout) provides panoramic views of Panama City, the Pacific Ocean, and the canal.
 The park’s inner-city location allows the sounds of traffic to float into the forest, which can be an annoyance for some hikers.
 Still, the location can’t be beat, and the views are amazing.
 Parque Natural Metropolitano is a wonderful daytime excursion for those looking to stretch their limbs and experience an intact tropical forest while staying within the capital.